gbeced/pyalgotrade/doc/tutorial.rst

 All the technicals will return None when the value can't be calculated at a given time.

 One important thing about technicals is that they can be combined.
-That is because they're modeled as data series as well.
+That is because they're modeled as DataSeries as well.
 For example, getting an SMA over the RSI over the closing prices is as simple as this:

 .. literalinclude:: ../samples/tutorial-3.py